A dancers age is defined as of December 31, 2016.

 Ballet: A routine that is characterized by grace, precision of movement, classical technical skills, and formal gestures.
 Both classical ballet and character ballet will compete under this dance discipline.

 Contemporary/Modern: A routine that does not embody a specific dance technique.
 This routine focuses on but is not limited to breath, contract and release, spiral, fall and recovery, etc..
 No acrobatic tricks are permitted, will result in score deductions.

 Hip-Hop: A routine that is danced to urban music and must primarily contain street style and technique.
-No head balances are permitted, will result in disqualification.*
+No head balances are permitted, will result in score deductions.*

 Jazz: A routine that focuses on ballet technique, coordination and style with a specific emphasis on turns, jumps, and jazz technique sequences.
 No acrobatic tricks are permitted, will result in score deductions.

 Lyrical: A routine that fuses ballet and jazz technique while interpreting music, lyrics, and emotions.
 No acrobatic tricks are permitted, will result in score deductions.

 Musical Theatre: A routine that combines dance movements with acting and stage skills.
 Facial expressions and body movements are used to portray different characters and story lines.